TheWeirdDev/theweirddev.github.io/_posts/2016-11-09-bamboo-deploy-fat-jar.markdown

 - Spring Boot
 - Maven

-This article is an example of how to deploy a Spring Boot fat jar on a remote server using Bamboo.
+This article shows an example of how to deploy a Spring Boot fat jar on a remote server using Bamboo.
 As reminder, a fat jar is a self-contained jar, in other words it contains all the dependent libraries.
 With Spring boot it's also easy to embed an HTTP listen such as Tomcat.

 ## Bamboo plan